 5. Choose a health insurance plan tailored to your needs

 International health insurance companies offer a wide range of levels of expat medical insurance coverage – but what services do you realistically need or use?
 There are many supplements to give expats complete coverage, such as dental care, maternity, cancer coverage, mental health or medical evacuation and expatriation costs.
+Some of the largest expat-friendly international health insurance companies that can provide tailored plans to include coverage for some or all of the above include:

 Individual private medical insurance (IPMI) policies can often be advantageous to expats, as the benefits within these policies have been selected and tailored specifically to suit their needs.